AckerlyXu/heima/articles/batch/batch-application-packages.md

 ![Choose storage account blade in Azure portal][10]

 We recommend that you create a storage account *specifically* for use with your Batch account, and select it here.
-For details about how to create a storage account, see "Create a storage account" in [About Azure storage accounts](/documentation/articles/storage-create-storage-account/).
+For details about how to create a storage account, see "Create a storage account" in [About Azure storage accounts](../storage/storage-create-storage-account.md).
 After you've created a Storage account, you can then link it to your Batch account by using the **Storage Account** blade.

-> [AZURE.WARNING]
+> [!WARNING]
 > Because Batch uses Azure Storage to store your application packages, you are [charged as normal][storage_pricing] for the block blob data.
 Be sure to consider the size and number of your application packages, and periodically remove deprecated packages to minimize cost.
 >
 >